And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 Perhaps the final call in my brief avocation as a fill-in host around here.

-I tell you what uh gets me so stoked about that is nothing riles me like the invention of rights that don't exist.
+I tell you what gets me so stoked about that is nothing riles me like the invention of rights that don't exist.

-Uh there's a huge difference between the way you want things to be and asserting that something is a right.
+There's a huge difference between the way you want things to be and asserting that something is a right.

 There's a big, big difference.

-Maybe next time we're together I'll expound on that in no short form.
+Maybe next time we're together, I'll expound on that in no short form.

 Meanwhile, let me take the few seconds left to thank Rush.

-Hope he gets better tomorrow, and thank Kit and Mike and all of you.
+And thank Kit and Mike and all of you.

-I'm Mark Davis, filling in for Rush Limbaugh here on the EIB network.
+I'm Mark Davis, filling in for Rush Limbaugh here on the EIB Network.